Employment

 Requirements:

-• Previous experience playing and coaching tennis.
+• Previous experience playing volleyball required; experience coaching volleyball strongly preferred

-• Strong leadership skills, and the ability to develop students.
+• Strong leadership skills, and the ability to develop students

 Interested applicants should email a resume and a cover letter to jobs@onealschool.org.